 The Dome West property is a significant and highly prospective property for Pelangio.
-It was announced on January 26, 2021, that Pelangio will continue the option agreement to acquire a 100% interest in the Dome West property located in Tisdale Township, Timmins, Ontario, from Mr. Francois Desrosiers and 6398651 Canada Inc. The Dome West property comprises 10 mining cells covering 56 hectares and is strategically located adjacent to both Newmont's Dome Mine property and the former Paymaster Mine property (see Figure 1 below).
+In 2021, the Company continued with the option agreement to acquire a 100% interest in the Dome West property located in Tisdale Township, Timmins, Ontario, from Mr. Francois Desrosiers and 6398651 Canada Inc. The Dome West property comprises 10 mining cells covering 56 hectares and is strategically located adjacent to both Newmont's Dome Mine property and the former Paymaster Mine property.